Non-Fermi-Liquid Transport Phenomena in Infinite-Layer Nickelates: Introduction

-In this paper, we study the origin of non-Fermi-liquid $T$-linear resistivity in infinite-layer nickelate Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ based on a 3D tight-binding model.
+In this paper, we study the origin of non-Fermi-liquid $T$-linear resistivity in infinite-layer nickelate Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ based on a 3D tight-binding model within the framework of the quasi-particle picture.
 We employ the FLEX approximation for the Ni $d_{x^2-y^2}$ orbital and the T-matrix approximation for an impurity effect on the Nd $d_{z^2}$ and $d_{xy}$ orbitals.
 The CDW fluctuations are ignored for simplicity in the present study.
-We find that the $T$-linear resistivity at low temperatures is induced by the spin fluctuations.
-Despite the three-dimensional nature of these fluctuations, the $T$-linear resistivity indicates that this system is quasi-2D.
-We note that the obtained slope of the resistivity with respect to $T$ is a little smaller than experiments.
+We find that the 3D spin fluctuations induce $T$-linear resistivity at low temperatures.
+Thus, this system is quasi-2D.
+We note that the obtained slope of the resistivity with respect to $T$ is slightly smaller than experiments.
 This slope is expected to increase and approach the experimental value when the CDW fluctuations are taken into account.
 We also find that the obtained Seebeck coefficient is negative and $T$-linear, which is consistent with experimental results in triple-layer and quintuple-layer nickelates \cite{Ni-S}.